K-PaaS/application-platform-guide-eng/user_guide/development_platform/java_service_metering.md

 ### <div id='14'/>2.3.5.
 ServiceInstanceBinding

 Add the environment information field of the application to be bound to implement the metering service to the Service InstanceBinding.
 The added fields will be passed to the mongo-db repository after mapping the field values of the service binding request parameter in the implementation of the Service Instance Binding Service.
-Gradle build the library.
+Gradle builds the library.

 	package org.openpaas.servicebroker.model;